ioanma/js-eventing-js-dom-and-event-listening-qa-internal/README.md

 Now try to enter "g" in the input — no can do!

-Every DOM `event` comes with a `preventDefault` property. `preventDefault` is a function that when called will prevent the default event from taking place.
+Every DOM `event` comes with a `preventDefault` property. `preventDefault` is a function that, when called, will prevent the default event from taking place.
 It provides us an opportunity to intercept and change user interactions, usually in more helpful ways than preventing them from typing "g".

+You can probably think of a couple of web pages that have prevented you from ESC-keying their ad away or one that wouldn't let you paste your password on that "repeat to confirm" entry field.
+Yep, that was JavaScript.

 Another related event property is called `stopPropagation`.
 Like `preventDefault`, `stopPropagation` is a function that, when called, interrupts